rspack-contrib/rsbuild-plugin-type-check/README.md

 ## Vue Components

-`fork-ts-checker-webpack-plugin` does not support checking TypeScript code in `.vue` components.
+`ts-checker-rspack-plugin` does not support checking TypeScript code in `.vue` components.
 You can check for type issues in `.vue` files in the following ways:

 1. Install the [vue-tsc](https://github.com/vuejs/language-tools/tree/master/packages/tsc) package, which provides the ability to check types in `.vue` files.